Higher, farther, more freely - 10-year-old super kid Yuma Shibata soars through the sky

 "Backflip!"

 Check out this video.
-His landing is so precise it puts adults to shame.
-He has plenty of leeway.
+His landing is so precise, it would put adults to shame.
+He looks completely at ease.

-"Fly high, bend your body back, turn backwards, and after you've turned halfway, check your landing carefully, and if it looks like you're not going far enough, shrink back.
-If you're about to go over, stretch your body out as much as you can."
+"Jump high, arch your body straight, turn backward, and when you're halfway there, watch your landing carefully, and if it looks like you're not going to land it far enough, contract your body.
+If it looks like you're going to overshoot, then stretch your body as much as you can."

 In other words, he was able to adjust his movements in the air by himself.
 It was amazing that he was able to do it naturally without any instruction from anyone!
 And yet he was able to clearly verbalize his body movements, which is quite impressive for a 10-year-old

 "Trampoline.
-I've been going to HakuBounce since I was 6 years old.
+I've been going to 'HakuBounce' since I was 6.
 I also skateboard.
-In the summer I ride my mountain bike, swim in the river, and do water jumping.
+In the summer I ride mountain bikes, swim in rivers, and do water jumps.
 I also like baseball."

 For Yuma-kun, all of these are fun games